- Best known as 'Dr. Jackson Avery' on ABC's hit series Grey's Anatomy

 Star, ABC's "Grey's Anatomy"

-Williams is a widely recognized civil rights activist, who received the 2016 BET Humanitarian Award and gained international attention for his acceptance speech decrying racial injustice and police brutality.
-He is the youngest board member of The Advancement Project, a leading national civil rights advocacy organization, and also sits on the board of Harry Belafonte's arts and social justice organization Sankofa.org.
+Williams gained international attention for his 2016 BET Humanitarian Award acceptance speech.
+He is also the youngest to sit on the Board of Directors for both Advancement Project, a leading national civil rights advocacy organization and Harry Belafonte’s arts and social justice organization, Sankofa.org.

 To book a speaker, or for more information, call 424-288-2898, or send us a message using the form below.